April Update

 I was also invited to an introduction day organized by the government of my province.
 The purpose was to help people who are part of city councils, or attached to city councils, network with each other and learn more about the functioning of this provincial government.
 I did learn a few things and that might actually come handy later.

 Additionally, the provincial government gathers weekly in a meeting room in a palace.
-The palace was originally built for the provincial government, then turned into a museum, but the government can still use it for business outside of museum hours.
-This is a weird arrangement.
-The palace looks fantastic though.
+The palace was originally built for the government’s business, then turned into a museum, but the government can still use it for business outside of museum hours.
+This is a weird arrangement that emerged when the power of provinces devolved to the central government in The Hague and there was less government money locally to maintain a palace.
+The palace still looks fantastic though.

 The furniture available to guests is actually 100-150 years old.
 There are guards who check that the visitors sitting on these chairs do not damage the chairs.